thomas-darling/gulp-translate/readme.md

 * The valid options for the `translate` and `{attribute}.translate` attributes are:

   * `hint`: A string that is combined with the content before computing the hash, thus making the hash different from other instances of the same content.
     Note that this should only be used when _absolutely_ necessary.
-While it may be visible to translators, it should not be used to just provide helpful context.
+While it may be visible to translators, it should _not_ be used to just provide helpful context.

   * `context`: A string that provides helpful context to translators.
-    This does not affect the computed hash.
-As context could be specified for multiple instances of the same string, the actual context will be an array of context strings.
+    This does not affect the computed hash, and should only be used to help translators better understand the context.
+    As different contexts could be specified for different instances of the same content, the exported context will actually be an array of the unique contexts found found for that content.

   * `whitespace`: A value indicating how whitespace should be handled when exporting content.
     The options are `trim`, `pre`, `pre-line` and `normal`.